 Eggs: If a recipe says “6 eggs” we mean six large, lovely, local, free-range organic eggs, or whatever you have access to on the availability scale.
 It might be local, conventional, or it might be organic mass-produced.
 There is always a pecking order in the search for ingredients, depending on where we live and the season, and we do the best we can with what is available.
 In Vermont, our hunter-gathering routine can get quite complicated, but it is worth the effort.

-Butter: Unsalted butter is generally fresher than salted, and if you are baking or making a delicate recipe or baking, you will want to control the amount of salt you use.
+Butter: Unsalted butter is generally fresher than salted, and if you are baking or making a delicate recipe, you will want to control the amount of salt you use.
 If you are buttering toast, go with the salted butter.
 Occasionally, I splurge on a log of cultured butter.
 Nothing better if you are making a special compound butter, or a whisky hard sauce.

 Cream and milk: Organic milk does not contain growth hormones and it tastes better.
 We are lucky here in Vermont because we can get organic raw milk right from the farmer (even tastier), but if you don’t have that option, look for organic varieties which are now available in most grocery stores.

 If you can find heavy cream that is simply pasteurized and not “ultra pasteurized” you will have more success with your recipes, and the food will taste better.
 Cream that is traditionally pasteurized has been heated to 167 degrees, chilled, and has a shelf life of about 18 to 20 days.
 It tastes fresher, and whips much quicker.
 If you are making fresh ricotta or crème fraîche, try to use this.
 “Ultra pasteurized” cream (which is what you will most easily find) has been heated to 280 degrees and can last for two months!
 As you can imagine, it does not taste as good, and does not whip as well, its focus is shelf stability and not flavor.
 Sadly, that is the way of much modern food.